AY2526S1-CS2103T-T15-2/tp/docs/UserGuide.md

 Format: `remove_appointment a:APPOINTMENTID`

-* Removes the appointment with the specified `APPOINTMENTID`.
+* Removes the appointment with the specified `APPOINTMENTID`
 * The appointment id refers to the appointment id shown in the displayed appointment list.
 * The appointment id **must be positive, alphanumeric and 6 characters long** …​